saptarshibasu/aws-study/README.md

 * **Instance stores** are attached to the host where the EC2 is running, whereas EBS volumes are network volumes.
 However, in 90% of the use cases the difference in latency with the two types of stores does not make any difference
 * Throughput = IOPS * I/O size.
 The I/O size is 256KB (earlier 16KB).
 If the IOPS provisioned is 500, the instance can achieve 500 * 256KB writes per second
 * EBS Optimized Instances - With small additional fee, customers can launch certain Amazon EC2 instance types as EBS-optimized instances.
 EBS-optimized instances enable EC2 instances to fully use the IOPS provisioned on an EBS volume.
 Contention between Amazon EBS I/O and other traffic from the EC2 instance is minimized
+* Amazon Data Lifecycle Manager (Amazon DLM) automates the creation, deletion and retention of EBS snapshots
+* Improving I/O performance
+  - Use RAID 0
+  - Increase size of EC2 instance
+  - Use appropriate volume types
+  - Enhanced Networking feature can provide higher I/O performance and lower CPU utilization to the EC2 instance.
+However, HVM AMI instead of PV AMI is required

 ## CloudWatch